jgauffin/Griffin.Data/README.md

 * Inheritance support
 * Built in enum support (can be represented by byte, short, int and strings in the database).
 * Setters are not required
-* Child entity collections can be  `IList<T>`, `IReadOnlyList<T>` or arrays.
+* Child entity collections can be IList<T>, IReadOnlyList<T> or arrays.

 ## The read side

-Presenting information to users usally requires a join of information from different tables or aggregated queries.
-Since each view is unique there is not a simple way to produce classes and mappings as in the write side.
+Presenting information to users usually requires a join of data from different tables or aggregated queries; there are as many queries as views shown for the user.
+Because of that, there is no simple way to produce classes and mappings as on the write side.

-This library lets you define SQL queries and generates classes based on them.
-These classes can easily be regenerated when you change the query.
+This library lets you define (simple or complex) SQL queries and generates classes based on them.
+The generated classes can easily be regenerated when you update any of the queries.

-The following query, `ListUsers.query.sql` will generate a query, a result class and a query runner.
+The following query, `ListUsers.query.sql` will generate a query, a result class, and a query runner.

 ```sql